misslivirose/basic-unity-vr/05_Building_3d.md

 Generally speaking, the relationship between a GameObject and a Component is fairly straightforward: a **GameObject** is the object's representation in the world and it's "physical" aspects, such as location and size, and it contains a set of **components** that define its characteristics and behaviors, such as it's motion controls or how it lights the area around it.

-## Creating a first person control
+#x Creating a first person control

 <!-- TODO: Add image here -->